-The sourcing, quality and consistency of the barrels is incredibly important and hence we have been working with the same cooper, Andrew Young, since the very beginning.
-Once Andrew has sourced a barrel, the barrel is stripped and normally cut down to size.
+The sourcing, quality and consistency of the barrels is incredibly importan.
+Once our cooper has sourced a barrel, the barrel is stripped and normally cut down to size.
 The inside of the partially re-assembled barrel is then toasted to caramelise the residual ‘initial seasoning’ and then heavily charred to create a heavy carbon filter and to open the cellular structure of the oak.
 Finally the barrel is re-assembled and is ready for filling.

 Design and build.